0jewell/prism/docs/Guides/Strict-typing.md

 ### Type notations

-Programming blindly is hard and it can be frustrating.
-If you frequently open 2 Visual Studio Code tabs or maybe switch files on Studio you need to know there's something wrong.
+Programming without guidance can be difficult and frustrating.
+If you ofthen find yourself opening 2 Visual Studio Code tabs or perhaps constantly switching files on Studio, that's usually a sign that something is not quite right.

-In Luau, you can add **type notations** to variables, return types and parameters.
+In Luau, it is possible to add **type annotations** to variables, return types and parameters.
-And when type notations get really complex, the type inference simple won't work anymore, or type it as `any`.
+And when type annotations get too complex, the type inference simple won't work anymore, or it will default to `any`.

 ```luau linenums="1"
 local var: number = 10